PyO3/pyo3/guide/src/trait_bounds.md

 How could we expose this solver to Python thanks to PyO3 ?

-## Expose the required trait model
+## Implementation of the trait bounds for the Python class

 If a Python class implements the same three methods as the `Model` trait, it seems logical it could be adapted to use the solver.
 However, it is not possible to pass a `PyObject` to it as it does not implement the Rust trait (even if the Python model has the required methods).